MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 4. The application will now be visible on the list of applications on your device.
  ![App List](../media/AppInstaller/AppList.png)

-> [!NOTE]
-> If you find that you're unable to start your app, ensure that your device has access to the Internet when installing and launching the app.

 ## Using provisioning package from WCD
 You can create a provisioning package with the app and install the provisioning package on the device.
+This method is generally useful for OEMs that are building an image and want to include the PPKG in their image, with the license pre-installed.
+This enables factory scenarios where the device is not connected to the internet but the primary app is a store-signed UWP app.

 > [!NOTE]
 > The Package Family Name (PFN) can be found in the Windows Dev Center under **App Management > App Identity**